ahawkins/hawkins.io/_posts/2011-05-06-advanced_caching_in_rails.md

 Then we can use that utility class anywhere in our code to expire different things we have cached.
 First, we need to be able to generate URL's from something other than a controller.
-You may be familar with this problem.
+You may be familiar with this problem.
 Mailers are not controllers, but you can still generate URL's.
 You need a host name to generate paths.
 The controller have this information because they accept HTTP requests which have that information.
 Mailer do not.
-That's why the hostname must be configured in the different environments.
-We can create a frakenstein class that takes parts of ActionMailer to generate URLS.
+That's why the host name must be configured in the different environments.
+We can create a frankenstein class that takes parts of ActionMailer to generate URLS.
 Once we can generate URL's we can expire pages and actions.
 URL generation is included this module `Rails.application.routes.url_helpers`.
 That's a shortcut method for the